hnnav/fylo-dark-theme/README.md

-  Security you can trust

-  2-factor authentication and user-controlled encryption are just a couple of the security features we allow to help secure your files.

-  Real-time collaboration

-  Securely share files and folders with friends, family and colleagues for live collaboration.
-  No email attachments required.

-  Store any type of file

-  Whether you're sharing holidays photos or work documents, Fylo has you covered allowing for all file types to be securely stored and shared.

   Stay productive, wherever you are

   Never let location be an issue when accessing your files.
 Fylo has you covered for all of your file